spessasus/SpessaSynth/.github/ISSUE_TEMPLATE/bug_report.md

 *If the issue only persists on a smartphone, or only on a PC, or only on Chrome, etc. please specify.*

 ### Additional context
-*Add any other context about the problem here that may be helpful, such as an external MIDI device.*
+*Add any other context about the problem here that may be helpful.*